 Weighing Up Pondus: Numismatic Evidence in Livy Book 34 (Dan Lowes, University of Liverpool)

-Microsoft Outlook: Download the file, then you may be able to click on "Save & Close" to save it to your calendar.
-If that doesn't work go into Outlook, click on the File tab, then on Open, then Import.
-Select "Import an iCalendar (.ic or vCalendar file (.vcs)" then click on Next.
-Find the .ics file and click on OK.
+Microsoft Outlook: Download the file, double-click it to open it in Outlook, then click on "Save & Close" to save it to your calendar.
+If that doesn't work go into Outlook, click on the File tab, then on Open & Export, then Open Calendar.
+Select your .ics file then click on "Save & Close".

-Apple Calendar: download the file, then you can either drag it to Calendar or import the file by going to File > Import > Import and choosing the .ics file.
+Apple Calendar: The file may open automatically with an option to save it to your calendar.
+If not, download the file, then you can either drag it to Calendar or import the file by going to File >Import > Import and choosing the .ics file.

 By looking at various other uses of Pondus in Latin texts both contemporary and later than Livy’s writings combined with the numismatic evidence this presentation will look to understand why do translators use the translations they use, and what the problem is with pondus in general.
 Using the physical evidence and literary texts to discover the true intention of Livy in this passage leads to questions of the complexity of the Ancient economic system.This event is part of the Work in Progress seminar series